nnyyxxxx/hyprgui/readme.md

 ## HyprGUI 🚀🦀

-- An unofficial GUI made for configuring Hyprland, built with gtk4 and rust. 🚀🦀
+- An unofficial GUI for configuring Hyprland, built with gtk4 and Rust. 🚀🦀
-- Comes with a custom-made [hyprparser](https://github.com/nnyyxxxx/hyprparser) for Hyprland's configuration file (made in rust btw). 🦀
+- Comes with a custom [hyprparser](https://github.com/nnyyxxxx/hyprparser) for Hyprland's configuration file.
+(Rust btw) 🦀

 ---